senlin/so-dashboard-feed-widget/readme.txt

 == Changelog ==

+= 2.0.0 =

+* complete reorganisation of the plugin files
+* compatible up to WP 3.8

 = 1.0.6 =

 * change text domain to prepare for language packs (via Otto - http://otto42.com/el)

 = 1.0.5 =
 * Compatible up to WP 3.7